lottieandrews/CS464_Project/tutorial/tutorial.md

 	Science
 	classSchedule

-This user's `Documents` folder contains three directories: `English`, `History`, and `Science`, and one file: `classSchedule`.
 In this tutorial, directories (folders) always begin with a capital letter, and text files always begin with a lowercase letter.
 #### Command #2
 Type the **`ls`** command to see what is contained in the `Start` folder.